weaverbel/intro-computational-thinking/content/1-exercise.md

 ---
-title: Exercise 1
+title: Exercise
 nav: Exercise
 ---

-In this exercise, we will see how computational thinking can help us add up all the numbers between 1 and 200 within a minute.
+In this exercise, we will see how computational thinking can help us add up all the numbers between 1 and 200 in our heads within a minute.

+Seems impossible?

+It's not.

 Using the first step - *Decomposition* - we break the problem up into smaller pieces.
+Rather than trying to add up numbers randomly, let's start by simply adding two of them.

 ### Decomposition

-We can begin at each end of the sequence by adding up the first (1) and last (200) numbers.
+Let's begin at each end of the sequence by adding up the first (1) and last (200) numbers.

 What is 200 + 1?
 The answer is **201**.

-Then we add up the second and the second last numbers, i.e. 199 + 2.
+Let's add up the second and the second last numbers, i.e. 199 + 2.
 The answer is **201**.

-Then we add up the third and the third last numbers, i.e. 198 + 3.
+Let's add up the third and the third last numbers, i.e. 198 + 3.
 The answer is **201**.

 -------